catamphetamine/webpack-isomorphic-tools/README.md

 }
 ```

-Every module is "loaded" (decorated, transformed, replaced, etc) by a corresponding module "loader" specified in Webpack configuration file (`webpack.conf.js`) under the "module.loaders" path.
+When a `require()` call fires the corresponding module is "loaded" (decorated, transformed, replaced, etc) by a corresponding module "loader" specified in Webpack configuration file (`webpack.conf.js`) under the "module.loaders" path.
 For example, say, all JPG images in a project are loaded with a "url-loader":

 ```javascript
 {